FAQs

 This depends on the University of Oxford’s entry requirements for the individual doctoral course.
 Applicants must check the University’s graduate course list for the individual requirements for their courses.
 Applicants can also find more information about the international qualifications accepted by Oxford here.

-The EIT Graduate Scholarships cover full–time doctoral (DPhil/PhD) courses at the University of Oxford.
+EIT only funds full–time doctoral (DPhil/PhD) courses at the University of Oxford.
 Applicants who want to pursue a part–time doctoral course are welcome to email the team at scholars@eit.org to provide a rationale and to discuss options with the team.

-The EIT Graduate Scholarships only fund research degrees (DPhil/PhD) at the University of Oxford.
+EIT only funds research degrees (DPhil/PhD) at the University of Oxford.

 Institutional nominations are optional; application will be considered in full without a nomination.
 However, if an applicant’s institution chooses to nominate them, they are welcome to include this in their application, as it can demonstrate additional support and recognition from their university.